 Arunima Sinha (India): A former national volleyball player who became the world’s first female amputee to climb Mount Everest.
 After losing her leg in a train accident, she turned pain into power, inspiring millions with her resilience.

-Ann Makosinski (Canada): At just 15, Ann invented a flashlight powered by body heat.
-Her innovation has potential to revolutionize energy accessibility in remote areas, proving that age doesn’t limit impact.
+Ann Makosinski (Canada): At just fifteen, Ann invented a flashlight powered by body heat.
+Her innovation holds potential to expand energy access in remote regions, proving that age does not limit impact.
 Discover her invention here.

-Mariama Kamara (Sierra Leone): Founder of Smiling Through Light, which provides solar energy solutions to rural communities.
+Mariama Kamara (Sierra Leone): Founder of Smiling Through Light, which delivers solar energy solutions to rural communities.
 By training women to become solar entrepreneurs, she creates sustainable livelihoods while addressing energy poverty.

 Magatte Wade (Senegal): A social entrepreneur championing African innovation.
-Through her businesses, she creates jobs and promotes high-quality, locally-produced goods, challenging stereotypes about African economies.
+Through her businesses, she creates jobs and promotes locally produced goods, challenging stereotypes about African economies.
 Learn about her mission here.

-Isatou Ceesay (The Gambia): The “Queen of Recycling” started a movement to upcycle plastic waste into reusable products.
-She created jobs for women in her community while addressing environmental issues, showing how grassroots activism creates lasting change.
+Isatou Ceesay (The Gambia): The “Queen of Recycling” launched a movement to upcycle plastic waste into reusable products.
+She created jobs for women in her community while addressing environmental harm, showing how grassroots activism creates lasting change.

-The teacher in a one-room schoolhouse in the Atlas Mountains, educating girls against community resistance.
-The caregiver who left Morocco for Denmark to support her family, sending money home while learning a new language in her fifties.
-[INTERNAL_LINK: Moroccan female entrepreneurs -> Women running businesses from medina to marketplace] who balance tradition and innovation.
+The teacher in a one-room schoolhouse in the High Atlas, educating girls against community resistance.
+The caregiver who left Casablanca for Copenhagen to support her family, sending money home while learning a new language in her fifties.
+Moroccan female entrepreneurs running businesses from the medina to the marketplace, balancing tradition and innovation.
 The activist organizing WhatsApp groups to share resources, coordinate childcare, amplify other women’s voices.

-These women don’t seek recognition.
+These women do not seek recognition.
 But their efforts ripple through communities, across borders, into the next generation.

 What These Women Teach Us About Empowerment

-Resilience isn’t the same as silence.
-Every woman mentioned here faced obstacles but refused to disappear.
-They found their voice, whether through music, activism, innovation, or quiet daily persistence.
+Resilience is not the same as silence.
+Every woman named here faced obstacles but refused to disappear.
+They found their voice through music, activism, innovation, or quiet daily persistence.

 Innovation comes from lived experience.
-Women in Morocco creating cooperatives, women in India forming protective networks, women everywhere finding creative solutions because they had to.
+Moroccan women building cooperatives, Indian women forming protective networks, women everywhere finding creative solutions because they had to.
 Change starts with an idea, but it sustains through community.

 Empowerment is collective.
-These women didn’t just climb alone.
+These women did not just climb alone.
 They built ladders, extended hands, created opportunities for entire communities.
-That’s the difference between success and legacy.
+That is the difference between success and legacy.

-How to Honor Women Today (and Every Day)
+How to Honor Moroccan Women Today (and Every Day)

 Amplify women’s voices.
-Share their stories, cite their work, give credit where it’s due.
+Share their stories, cite their work, give credit where it is due.

 Mentor and be mentored.
 Knowledge flows both ways.
-Learn from women older and younger than you.
+Learn from women older and younger.

 Advocate for systemic change.
-Individual empowerment matters, but so do policies that support women’s rights, education, economic participation, and safety.
+Individual empowerment matters, but so do the policies that protect women’s rights, education, economic participation, and safety.

 Celebrate the ordinary.
-The woman who held your family together.
-The neighbor who checked on you during lockdown.
-The colleague who advocated for your promotion.
-They’re heroes too.
+The woman who held a family together.
+The neighbor who checked on someone during lockdown.
+The colleague who advocated for a promotion.
+They are heroes too.

-My grandmother never made it into history books.
-But her legacy lives in the rugs that still warm our homes, in the women she taught to read, in the strength she modeled for us all.
+The grandmothers of Morocco may never appear in history books.
+But their legacy lives in the rugs that still warm homes, in the literacy they passed under olive trees, in the strength they modeled for everyone who watched them work.

-That’s the kind of power that doesn’t need applause.
-It just needs to be seen, honored, and continued.
+That is the kind of power that does not need applause.
+It only needs to be seen, honored, and carried forward.

 To every woman reading this: your work matters.
 Your voice matters.
-Whether you’re changing the world loudly or quietly, you matter.
+Whether you change the world loudly or quietly, you matter.

 Happy International Women’s Day.